Compare travel insurance for Australia

 Your insurance can cover you for many unexpected events, but to avoid nasty surprises, check any exclusions ahead of your trip to Australia.
 Here are some of the things to look out for:

-- Pre-existing medical conditions – your travel insurance won’t cover any pre-existing conditions you haven’t declared.
-When you get a quote with us, make sure you tell us about any pre-existing conditions and we’ll only show you policies that will cover you.
+• Undeclared pre-existing medical conditions – your travel insurance for Australia won’t cover any pre-existing conditions you haven’t declared.
+When you compare with us, make sure you tell us about any pre-existing conditions and we’ll only show you policies that will cover you.

-- Injuries or accidents from high-risk activities that aren’t covered by your policy – Australia is a popular spot for high-adrenaline activities such as bungee-jumping, skydiving and white-water rafting to name but a few.
+• Injuries or accidents from uncovered activities – Australia is a popular spot for high-adrenaline activities such as bungee-jumping, skydiving and white-water rafting to name but a few.
 If you’re going to be taking part in adventure sports, make sure all the activities you want to do are covered by your policy.

-- Incidents related to alcohol abuse – Australia does have a bit of a reputation for having a drinking culture, so it’s important to drink responsibly.
-If you’re injured or lose something while under the influence, your claim will likely be rejected.
+• Incidents related to alcohol abuse – Australia is known for its vibrant drinking culture, so it’s important to drink responsibly.
+If you’re injured or lose something while under the influence, your claim could be rejected.

 Do I need a visa for Australia?